celery/celery/docs/faq.rst

 that these improvements will be merged back into Python one day.

-It is also used for compatibility with older Python versions that doesn't come with the multiprocessing module.
+It is also used for compatibility with older Python versions that don't come with the multiprocessing module.

 .. _`billiard`: http://pypi.python.org/pypi/billiard